locnguyen/locnguyen.github.io/_posts/2015-06-10-up-and-running-with-reactjs.md

 title: Up and Running with ReactJS
 description:
 modified: 2015-06-10
-tags: [reactjs, presentations, javascript]
+tags: [reactjs, presentations, meetups, javascript]
 image:
   feature: abstract-1.jpg
 ---

 I started the [ReactJS-OC](http://www.meetup.com/ReactJS-OC) meetup group this month and we just had our first gathering.
-I gave a talk on the fundamental concepts of ReactJS and how to get started.
-There were some technical difficulties but we managed to work through them.
-Humongous thanks to [PeopleSpace](http://peoplespace.us) and [Codazen](http://codezen.com) for sponsoring with a venue and food, respectively.
+I presented on the fundamental concepts of ReactJS and how to get started.
+There were technical difficulties but we managed with some humor.
+Humongous thanks to [PeopleSpace](http://peoplespace.us) and [Codazen](http://codazen.com) for sponsoring with a venue and food, respectively.